 the report rightly criticises civil society organisations (ones that have in the past been critical of advertising) for using ‘the products advertised as their point of departure, attacking the advertising of a harmful product like tobacco, or alcohol, for instance, rather than developing a deeper critical appraisal of advertising in the round.’

-in my opinion the ‘deeper critical appraisal of advertising in the round’ carried out in this report tragically omits the critical appraisal of the fact that almost our entire ‘democratic’ media system is financed by advertising and run by organisations seeking, above all else, to maximise profit through the sale of advertising — the huge conflicts of interest and fundamental structural corruptions of such a system need to be a part of this discussion, they are inextricably related and cannot be ignored in an insightful debate.
+in my opinion the ‘deeper critical appraisal of advertising in the round’ carried out in this report omits vital critical appraisal of the fact that almost our entire ‘democratic’ media system is financed by advertising and run by organisations seeking, above all else, to maximise profit through the sale of advertising — the huge conflicts of interest and fundamental structural corruptions of such a media system need to be a part of this discussion, they are inextricably linked and cannot be ignored in an insightful analysis.

-seems most western progressives of the highest social accolades are lagging like dunces when it comes to realising the key challenges in furthering global democracy and justice — until the public media-sphere becomes a genuinely democratic space, and empowered and enlightened citizens begin to set a truly ‘humane’ agenda (one that universalises the democratic principles that all 1st world countries cynically profess to hold), our global situation will remain stagnated in the despicable systemic injustice of international economic warfare, dictated by the very same organisations that poison the public sphere (with advertising and the corporate media it funds) while we all stand back and watch.
+seems most western progressives of the highest social accolades are lagging like dunces when it comes to realising the key challenges in furthering global democracy and justice — until the public media-sphere (where our politics happen) becomes a genuinely democratic space, and empowered and enlightened citizens begin to set a truly ‘humane’ agenda (one that universalises the democratic principles that all 1st world countries cynically profess to hold), our global political situation will continue spiralling toward ecological apocalypse, driven by the murderous systemic injustice of every-state-for-itself, no-holds-barred, infinite-growth-model economics.

-i am so truly disappointed and utterly depressed, i feel like all my learned elders are nothing but a bunch of brain-dead, gutless zombies.
+i am so truly disappointed and utterly depressed, i feel like all my learned elders are nothing but a bunch of brain-dead, gutless zombies — to put it another way, i’m very hurt and dispirited by the lack of complete analysis and bold objectives from the ‘establishment progressives’ and i’m obviously not above lashing out a little.

-i wish the criticism was just that our learned elders only flap their mouths, fail to put action behind their words, but they can’t even flap their mouths properly — i know some of them can see it, they must, i just want them to come out and say it, embolden their cowed colleagues and bring the fire.
+i wish the criticism was just that our learned elders only flap their mouths, fail to put the appropriate weight of action behind their words, but they can’t even flap their mouths properly — i know some of them can see it, they must, i just want them to come out and say it, embolden their cowed colleagues and bring the fire.

-i feel like this issue is a clear example of establishment progressives struggling with their ridiculous position: pretending to be against the injustice of capitalism, while never mounting a real opposition because that would put them in actual conflict with the capitalists who are really their class-mates (speaking generally here of no particular person, of whom i have no knowledge of).
+i feel like this issue is a clear example of first-world establishment progressives struggling with their ridiculous position: pretending to be fully against the injustice of capitalism, while never mounting a real theoretical and practical opposition because that would put them in actual material conflict with the system that grants them great privileges (speaking generally here of no particular person).

-you might wonder how i allow myself the ‘arrogance’ to slag-off the whole entity i have named ‘establishment progressives’, when the successful raising of this issue in the public sphere depends, in part, on the support of those people — i guess i value saying what i feel very highly and disrespect the act of presenting a pleasant and polite facade out of a manipulative pragmatism.
+you might wonder how i allow myself the arrogance and self-indulgence to slag-off the entire entity i have named ‘establishment progressives’, when the successful raising of this issue in the public sphere depends, in part, on the support of those people — i guess i value saying what i feel very highly, and disrespect the act of presenting a pleasant and polite facade out of a manipulative pragmatism.

-the establishment progressives should be mature enough to handle criticisms (even if they are put in ‘crude’ language, unfit for the refined ears of her majesty’s servants), and if they don’t want to see what i’m saying for such petty reasons, fuck them and their huge salaries.
+the establishment progressives should be mature enough to handle criticisms (even if they are put in rude and crude language, unfit for the refined ears of her majesty’s servants), and if they don’t want to see what i’m saying for such petty reasons, fuck them and their huge salaries — also i guess i think none of them will ever read this so it is just a great chance to purge my feelings into this blog like it’s my private diary.

-i feel certain that this rage (and associated ‘uncouth’ writing) is a result of the bitterness i feel that i have to stake my whole life on actions intended to bring this issue into the public consciousness — i don’t think this should be necessary, i resent that i have to do this, i’m disappointed that the generations before mine have built and maintained this system, and that the establishment progressives of those generations can’t even realise what they’ve done.
+i feel certain that this frustration (and associated ‘uncouth’ writing) is a result of the bitterness i feel that i have to stake my whole life on actions intended to bring this issue into the public consciousness — i wish i didn’t think it was necessary, i resent that i have to do this when others don’t (just because i can’t escape my conscience), i’m disappointed that the generations before mine have built and maintained this system, and that the establishment progressives of those generations can’t even realise the damage that has been done.

-clive hamilton, an australian academic (one quoted at the start of this report), has said elsewhere he has faith the younger generations will solve the intractable problems his generation has created — why should we have to fix the fucking baby-boomer mess? and why should we have to do it without your help? you’re not fucking dead yet, the least you could do would be to understand the problem properly and speak against it, and you haven’t even done that.
+clive hamilton, an australian academic (one quoted at the start of this report), has said elsewhere he has faith the younger generations will solve the intractable problems his generation has created — why should we have to fix the fucking baby-boomer mess? and why should we have to do it without the help of previous generations? you’re not fucking dead yet, the least you could do would be to understand the problem properly and speak against it (if not act), and you haven’t even done that.

 these old boys could be getting themselves locked up for political actions that would actually be taken seriously, but they’re too busy patting each other on the back for publishing reports that have clearly identified precisely the least important half of a problem, and i’m having to spend my entire young adult life as a miserable, isolated and ignored political idiot.

-“oh you can’t speak against anything until you’ve got the data and research to back your opinion” i hear the sensible and respectable elder statesmen state — well you can’t collect the data or do the research until you can see there may be a problem, and it’s as if the advertising-funded for-profit media (that dominates and grossly deteriorates out public political sphere) has not even been identified as a potential problem.
+“oh you can’t speak against anything until you’ve got the data and research to back your opinion” i hear the sensible and respectable elder statesmen state — well you can’t collect the data or do the research on a problem until you’ve identified it, and it’s as if the advertising-funded for-profit media (that dominates and grossly deteriorates out public political sphere) has not even been identified as a potential obstacle to democracy.

 i can’t tell you how much i look forward to all the days of the same old bullshit that are laid out in front of me! i just can’t wait to get out there and get punished! what joy! i’m fucking delighted!! thanks baby boomers!!